Omo Valley People

 Debre Damo – Ethiopia.

 The best way to explore the city is by getting lost in the 368 narrow alleyways that make up Harar.
-In this 1 square kilometer colorful maze visitors can explore lively markets and historic buildings.
+In this 1 square kilometer, colorful maze visitors can explore lively markets and historic buildings.
 The highlight of the city is the old walled town known as Jugal.
-Surrounded by a 5-metre-high wall the ancient city is home to mosques, over 100 shrines and tombs and around 2000 traditional houses, painted in different colors.
+Surrounded by a 5-meter-high wall the ancient city is home to mosques, over 100 shrines, and tombs, and around 2000 traditional houses, painted in different colors.
 As the sun sets, head over to the city walls to witness Harar’s most curious tradition: the ritual feeding of hyenas!